Marouane Fellaini: International career

+Style of play

 A versatile player, Fellaini was capable of playing in several positions.
 He often played in a defensive midfield role, or in the centre as a box-to-box midfielder, but was also capable of playing in a more advanced creative role as playmaker, or even as second striker or centre-forward during his time under David Moyes at Everton; he was also deployed as a centre-back or out wide in his youth.
 Fellaini was known for his tackling and work-rate, despite his lack of pace; he was also known for his eye for goal from midfield and ability to get forward, and was able to shoot and pass well with either foot, despite often favouring simple solutions when in possession.
 While not the most naturally technically gifted player, he was also known for his hold-up play and ability to control the ball well with his chest.
 Due to his height and physique, he was known in particular for his ability in the air and penchant for scoring headers, which led manager Louis van Gaal to deploy him as a deep-lying target man, or even as a striker up-front, in a 4–3–3 formation on occasion during their time together at Manchester United, which suited the team's long ball tactics.